 The medical community has come a long way in the treatment of congestive heart failure, and for many patients, traditional medicine is effective.

-Prescription medication, in particular, can be dramatically helpful in alleviating symptoms.
-However, as with all strong drugs, the side effects can be almost as problematic as the initial symptoms.
+Prescription medication, in particular, can dramatically alleviate symptoms.
+However, as with all strong drugs, the side effects can be almost as problematic as the initial congestive heart failure symptoms.

 In other cases, the drugs simply aren't providing enough relief—you feel better, but not "in the pink."
 For these kinds of patients, I usually prescribe a course of complementary natural therapies to improve their prognosis.

 In some cases, natural therapies, which have few or no side effects, can reduce the need for conventional medicines.
-In many cases, alternative therapies can augment traditional medicines and provide the final measure of relief that was lacking with drug therapy alone.
+In many cases, alternative therapies can enhance traditional medicines and provide relief that was lacking with drug therapy alone.

-Many patients benefit greatly from blending conventional and alternative therapies—a strategy I recommend to you if you are dissatisfied with your current treatment plan for congestive heart failure.
+Many patients benefit greatly from blending conventional and alternative therapies—a strategy I recommend if you are dissatisfied with your current treatment plan for congestive heart failure.

 Alternative Therapies for Treating Congestive Heart Failure

 Here are my top alternative therapies for treating congestive heart failure.
 They are listed in the order in which they should be tried.
 You often need a four-to-six-week trial to determine whether they are doing any good.
 It is a good idea to tell your physician what you are up to.